solidboredom/constructive/tutorials/basic-tutorial.md

 #### Advanced stacking Example

-here is a very similar Example, but we stack horizonally, and also apply chamfer() to remove 2 mm form the top and bottom sides edges, just to make them look better:
+here is a very similar Example, but we stack horizonally, and also apply chamfer() to remove 2 mm form the top andbottom sides edges, just to make them look better:

 ```.scad
 include <constructive-compiled.scad>